verboompj/EntraGSA/EntraGSA_Part2.md

 Effectively I want to disable public access to the share and only allow connectivity via the private endpoint.

 I also have a Fileserver in a different vNet in Azure, that i peered to this vnet.
-This allows for connectivity between this Fileserver and my Connector server, so i can use the same COnnector server for both shares.
+This allows for connectivity between this Fileserver and my Connector server, so i can use the same Connector server for both shares.

 I will expose 2 Fileshares :
 - Fileshare from a Windows fileserver called File01.blackmesa.local